Utilities Screen

 Shaking the touch finely to the left and right on the Sound-Grid causes vibrato in the sound.

-The slider labeled "Sensitivity" changes the sensitivity of this vibrato effect; if you want no vibrato, move the slider to the left end.
+If you want no vibrato, move the slider to the left end.

 Overlap